IBM-Cloud/terraform-provider-ibm/website/docs/d/project.html.markdown

 	  * Constraints: The maximum length is `256` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^(http(s)?:\/\/)[a-zA-Z0-9\\$\\-_\\.+!\\*'\\(\\),=&?\/]+$/`.
 	* `id` - (String) The ID of the configuration.
 If this parameter is empty, an ID is automatically created for the configuration.
 	  * Constraints: The maximum length is `128` characters.
 The value must match regular expression `/^[\\.\\-0-9a-zA-Z]+$/`.
+	* `modified_at` - (String) A date and time value in the format YYYY-MM-DDTHH:mm:ssZ or YYYY-MM-DDTHH:mm:ss.sssZ, matching the date and time format as specified by RFC 3339.
 	* `project` - (List) The project referenced by this resource.
 	Nested schema for **project**:
 		* `crn` - (String) An IBM Cloud resource name, which uniquely identifies a resource.